The Working Origins Timeline

 Most experts describe Homo habilis as our first human ancestor, with clear evidence of populations in the East African savannah from 3 to 1.5 million years ago.

-Ancestors such as H. habilis established an Oldowan stone-tool culture that could spread from one group to another and from one generation to the next.
-Associated behaviors included tool use, social learning, and group bonding through care and shame.
+Ancestors such as H. habilis established an enduring Oldowan stone-tool culture that could spread from one group to another and from one generation to the next.
+Associated behaviors include tool craft and use, social learning, and group bonding through care and shame.

 Trust & Trade